 Hello, I’m Wendy

-I am a fourth generation settler on Vancouver island and have lived in the Cowichan Valley with my family for over 25 years.
+I am a fourth generation settler on Vancouver Island and have lived in the Cowichan Valley with my family for over 25 years.
 My ancestors came from England, Scotland, Ireland, and China.
 I am also a partner, parent, daughter, and friend and I understand the challenges and joys in navigating these relationships.

-Wendy Mandorla, RSW
+Wendy Mandorla, MSW, RSW

 Pronouns (she, her)